 Of course, I’d be remiss if I didn’t remind us that fruit wines are also great for gift-giving.
 Office party gifts, hostess gifts, gifts for the foodie or wine-lover on your list: there’s something for everyone.
-From now through to Christmas, our popular pre-packaged gift-packs are available at Calgary Farmers Market, Bountiful Market Edmonton and Gasoline Alley Red Deer all month.
-Consisting of one fruit wine and one dessert wine, at 10% off, we offer combinations of drier or sweeter wines.
-At $40 each, they are a great gift without breaking the bank.
+And from now through to Christmas, you can find our pre-packaged gift-packs at all our locations.
+Our 2-bottle packs are priced at 10% off, and we offer combinations of drier or sweeter wines.
+At $45 each, they are a great gift without breaking the bank.

-Bountiful Market in Edmonton will be open all weekends in December AND December 26 and 27 for your post-Christmas shopping!
+Bountiful Market in Edmonton will be open all weekends in December – regular hours including December 29-31 for your post-Christmas shopping!
 If you love the week between Christmas and New Years as much as we do, you’ll want to swing by and stock up with delicious farm-to-table treats for the post-holiday week…

 And finally, December’s newsletter just wouldn’t be complete if I didn’t include the perfect New Year’s Eve suggestion:

 1 oz Field Stone Black Currant Dessert Wine